JAS-30/travel-agency-restAPI-nodejs/README.md

    - Open a new terminal and insert the following to access to your mysql:
     1) mysql -u root -p
     2) YOUR_PASSWORD
-   - Create a database from database.sql:
+   - Create the database from database.sql:
     3) SOURCE your/database.sql/path

 4. Fourth step: